Drought and water distribution

 Water supply

-Precipitation has caused water levels in rivers such as the Rhine to rise again in recent days (from 7.39m NAP to 8.2m NAP).
-Water levels are expected to rise further (to 9m NAP) until the beginning of June.
-We continuously monitor the water levels closely to respond to drought.
+Due to the precipitation, the water levels in rivers such as the Rhine have risen again in recent weeks.
+We continuously monitor the water levels closely, in order to be able to respond to drought.
 Where necessary (and where possible) the water level in canals and ditches has been raised.
-In this way more water is retained and a small buffer is created for the summer period.
+In this way, more water is retained and a small buffer is created for the summer period.

 Safe levees

-Precipitation has had a positive effect on our levees and dunes.
-In recent months, the top layer of some dikes was becoming dry, but there was no reason for Health.
-Because of the rain that has fallen and is still forecast, we do not expect any problems at our levees in the coming period.
-So the levees are safe.
+The precipitation has had a positive effect on our dikes and dunes.
+In recent months, the top layer of some dikes was becoming dry, but there was no reason to Health .
+Due to the rain that has fallen, we do not expect any problems with our water barriers in the coming period.
+The dikes are therefore safe.

 Dry start to 2025